Faizan64/CI-CD-deployment-using-AWS-services/README.md

 - Once the environment is created then with AWS codebuild create the build project
 - After build create a pipeline through code pipeline for the deployement.

+## Setup a github repo
+- It is simple step you just need a github account to create a ndoejs repo or can fork it.
+- If you want to do this step in AWS then AWS code commit is service which lets you commit the code onto the AWS but first connect AWS to local editor then add,commit and push
+- Your repo is ready for the build step

 ## Creating an application and setting up the nodejs environment
 - In Beanstalk create an application.
 You just have to give a name to your app.